Skip to main content

 The Mac note-app catalog has matured under Apple Silicon (M1 through M4) since 2020.
 Three patterns are worth tracking before picking.

-Native Apple Silicon (Universal 2 binary).
-Apple Notes, Bear, Craft, Notability, Obsidian, OneNote (since the 2023 unified app), and Atlas (web app via Safari) all ship native Apple Silicon binaries.
-Cold-launch and search performance is best in this group; battery impact is the lowest in this comparison.
+Apple Notes, Bear, Craft, Notability, Obsidian, OneNote since the 2023 unified app, and Atlas through Safari all run well on Apple Silicon.
+Cold-launch and search performance are best in this group, and battery impact is the lowest in this comparison.

-Electron-on-Apple-Silicon.
-Notion's macOS app is Electron-based; on M-series chips it benchmarks at roughly 2-3× the memory footprint of native apps.
-For users who keep Notion open all day, this matters; for occasional use, it does not.
+Notion's macOS app is Electron-based.
+On M-series chips, it benchmarks at roughly 2-3x the memory footprint of native apps.
+For users who keep Notion open all day, this matters.
+For occasional use, it does not.

-Web-only on Mac.
-Atlas runs in Safari, Chrome, Firefox, or Arc.
-Performance is gated by browser engine; on Safari with Apple Silicon, the Atlas web app is responsive at typical research-corpus sizes.
+Atlas is web-only on Mac and runs in Safari, Chrome, Firefox, or Arc.
+Performance is gated by browser engine.
+On Safari with Apple Silicon, the Atlas web app is responsive at typical research-corpus sizes.

 For users who want minimum memory pressure on a base M2 or M3 MacBook Air with 8 GB RAM, Apple Notes plus Bear plus Atlas-in-Safari is the lightest combination in this comparison.
 For users on M3 Pro or M4 Pro with 18 GB+ RAM, the choice is workflow-driven, not performance-driven.